tomer333/Attacker-Project/README.md

 2. Brute Force
   -five login services to brute force (chosen: ssh ftp smb smtp irc).
 3. Exploit Analysis
-  - Run infrastructure exploits analysis using NSE and Banner Grabbing.
+  -Run infrastructure exploits analysis using NSE and Banner Grabbing.
 4. Logs and Reports
   -Logs should be displayed via the webserver.
   -Government IPs should be saved in sensitive.log.
 (Government IPs sensitive list in this version only for IR - Iran)